 Theming with Recast

 The theme layer is where the visual presentation of the component is defined.
 It ensures that our styles are entirely decoupled from the component primitive, maximizing reuse.
-The following guide will detail the creation of a theme layer for a component primitive and elucidate the individual properties at our disposal to fulfill any design requirements.
+This guide will detail the creation of a theme layer for a component primitive and explain the individual properties available to fulfill any design requirements.

 import ButtonPrimitive from "@/components/primitives/button";